 Virgin coconut oil is extracted from fresh coconut through an expeller-pressed, cold-pressed, or centrifuge method.
-When expeller-pressed, the oil is mechanically squeezed or pressed from the meat of the coconut.
+When expeller-pressed, the virgin oil is mechanically squeezed or pressed from the meat of the coconut.
 Using this method, intense pressure exposes the oils to high heat to create the ingredient.

 Cold-pressed coconut oil is processed similarly, but the oil is pressed in a heat-controlled environment.

 Centrifuged coconut oil, often more expensive and rare, is extracted by adding chopped up coconut meat to a high-speed centrifuge, which separates the oil from the meat via the rapid spinning process.